53. Customizing General¶

 Version as shown below.

-Do not delete this since Little Navmap relies on this information when updating the file.
+Do not delete the version since Little Navmap relies on this information when updating the file.
 It will reset the file occasionally whenever the default settings change.
-A backup will be created to save your user customizations.
+A backup will be created to save your user customizations

 Add this version section to all new files.
 Otherwise, Little Navmap might reset the content.